MI-DPLA/combine/docs/data_model.rst

 Record Groups are envisioned as the right level of hierarchy for a group of records that are intellectually grouped, come from the same system, or might be managed with the same transformations and validations.

-Record Groups are also the level at which a bunch of records are `published <publishing.html>`_ in Combine.
-For those familiar with OAI-PMH, it can be convenient to think of a 1:1 between Record Groups and OAI sets (though it is possible to publish multiple Record Groups under the same OAI set identifier).

 From our Foo University example above, the Fedora Repository, Omeka installs, and the records from a small historical society -- all managed and mediated by Foo University -- might make nice, individual, distinct Record Groups.